lendoo73/Challenge-Project-of-CodeCademy/python/Learn_Sorting_Algorithms_with_Python/Bubble_Sort/README.md

 The diagram analyzes the pseudocode implementation of bubble sort to show how we draw this conclusion.

-When calculating the run-time efficiency of an algorithm, we drop the constant (-1), which simplifies our inner loop comparisons to n.
+When calculating the run-time efficiency of an algorithm, we drop the constant (`-1`), which simplifies our inner loop comparisons to `n`.

-This is how we arrive at the algorithm’s runtime: O(n^2).
+This is how we arrive at the algorithm’s runtime: `O(n^2)`.